 Excluding the potential effects from changes in the power generation mix, a EUR 1 per MWh change in the Uniper segment’s power sales price for the outright generation (hydro and nuclear, currently approximately 25 TWh) will result in an approximately EUR 25 million change in the segment’s annual comparable operating profit.
 Uniper also has generation other than hydro and nuclear power, and the sensitivity for that generation is different and is not included in the previously mentioned sensitivity.

+On 27 April 2021, Fortum’s subsidiary Uniper published a stock exchange release (‘ad-hoc’) with a positive update of its result guidance for 2021.
 With regard to Uniper, reference is made to the guidance that the company publishes quarterly.

 In 2021, the comparable effective income tax rate for Fortum is estimated to be in the range of 20-25%.